Abyaneh/Autonomous_Robot_Navigation_and_Object_Detection/README.md

 The real-time object detection system was tested extensively in various scenarios, including different lighting conditions and varying distances.
 The key results were:

 Detection Speed: The YOLO model provided real-time detection with minimal latency, allowing the robot to make immediate decisions based on the objects detected.
-Accuracy: The model achieved an accuracy rate of over 70%( you can increase this rate with more epochs, use other methods, or more data) in distinguishing between rotten and fresh bananas, even in challenging environments.
+Accuracy: The model achieved an accuracy rate of over 99%( you can increase this rate with more epochs, use other methods, or more data) in distinguishing between rotten and fresh bananas, even in challenging environments.

+##### The detail of the results from the model evaluation:
+mAP@50 (mean Average Precision at 50% IoU threshold for all classes): 0.995 (99.5%)
+mAP@50-95 (mean Average Precision across IoU thresholds between 50% and 95%): 0.936 (93.6%)
+Class-wise performance:

+Fresh banana:

+Precision: 100%
+Recall: 98.5%
+mAP@50: 99.5%
+mAP@50-95: 94.8%
+Rotten banana:

+Precision: 98.4%
+Recall: 100%
+mAP@50: 99.5%
+mAP@50-95: 92.5%

 Scalability: The system is scalable to other types of objects by simply retraining the YOLO model on a different dataset, making it adaptable to various industrial applications.
 #### 5. Technologies & Tools Used
 YOLOv8: For real-time object detection and classification.